komal98/komal98/README.md

 <h2 align="left">Hi 👋!
 I'm Komal Bakshi</h2>
-<p>I am a Software Engineer and I love using software to solve interesting problems.</p>
+<p>Hi I am Komal, as a software engineer using software to solve interesting problems is one of the fascinating things I really enjoy.
+I like collabertaing and brainstorming ideas.
+Beyond the world of code, you'll find me leading an active lifestyle, immersing myself in sports.
+I'm also an ardent bookworm, always on the lookout for a compelling read.</p>

 <div align="center">
   <img height="100" src="https://media.giphy.com/media/NCpVljfcZTKa4/giphy.gif"  />